Tube estimates for diffusion processes under a weak H\"ormander condition: Density estimates of the diffusion process

 \subsection{Development}

-In this section $x\in \R^2$ will be fixed.
-It represents the starting point of the diffusion process $X_t$ (so $X_0=x$).
-In order to lighten the notation we will not mention it (so, for example, we denote $A$ instead of $A(x)$, and so on).
-We write the stochastic Taylor development of $X_t$ with a reminder of order $t^2$.
+In this section, in order to lighten the notation, we do not mention the dependence of the parameters on the initial condition (so, for example, we write $A$ instead of $A(x_0)$, and so on).
 We need to introduce some notation.
-Consider a small time $\delta\in(0,1)$.
-We define \bi \item $\hat{x}=x+b(x)\delta$ \item The matrices $\bar{A}$ and $\bar{A}_\delta$ as
+Consider a small time $\delta\in(0,1]$.
+We define \bi \item The translated initial condition